 This bodes well with what the manufacturing sector of the diamond pipeline warned throughout the year – that there is a scarcity of certain goods, and prices went up.
 According to these figures, overall, prices at the mining level increased 7.6% in 2014.

-The public KP data is broken down according to production, imports and exports of rough diamonds, tracking them as they cross borders.
+The public KP data is broken down by production, imports, and exports of rough diamonds, tracking them as they cross borders.
 The stated value of rough diamonds at the mining level (and as recorded by the KP), is not necessarily what rough diamond buyers pay the miners.
 Nothing underscores this better that the rise in the average value of rough diamond imports.

 According to the KP, 409 million carats of rough diamonds worth $56.6 billion were imported by 36 countries, a 5.7% decline in volume and a 5.3% increase in value.
 The average value of imports stood at $138.42 per carat, up a staggering 11.7%.